ADSmith-100/GameBrain/README.md

 <a>https://literalmantis.github.io/GameBrain/gb2.html</a>

-Upon clicking the more information link they will be shown in depth info about the game as well as embeded YouTube videos of reviews.
+Upon clicking the more information link they will be shown in-depth info about the game as well as embeded YouTube videos of reviews.
 </p>